 Participating eligible employees are entitled to receive premium assistance payments equal to the lesser of \$ 100 per month or their out-of-pocket monthly health insurance premium.
 To receive premium assistance, eligible employees must obtain their health insurance through the School District.
 The contribution rate is set at a level necessary to establish reserves sufficient to provide premium assistance for the subsequent fiscal year.
-The portion of the total contribution rate for the School District and the Commonwealth used to fund the premium assistance was 0.84% for the year ended June 30, 2016.
+The total contribution rate for the School District used to fund the premium assistance was 0.83% for the year ended June 30, 2017.